There is no remembrance of men of old, and even those who are yet to come will not be remembered by those who follow.

 The wall in question is the external wall of a two stories load bearing brick structure with a timber first floor.
 For the purpose of this report, the building faces south and Glebe Point Road runs east-west.

-For this report: Crack width noted to be very slight <1 mm
+For this report: Crack width noted to be very slight <1, Crack width noted to be slight >1-5 mm, Crack width noted to be moderate > 5-10 mm

 2.0 Site visit